aayushthakur300/CodeStatic/README.md

 ## 🧪 What Interviewers Notice Immediately

 ✅ Strong system design thinking
-✅ Real-world AI application (not a wrapper)
+✅ Real-world AI application (not wrappers)
-✅ Production-ready UI and backend
+✅ Production-ready frontend & backend
-✅ Clean data flow and persistence
+✅ Clean data flow & persistence
-✅ Clear problem-solution alignment
+✅ Clear problem–solution alignment

-This project demonstrates **how modern engineers build AI-driven products**, not just how they call APIs.
+This project demonstrates **how modern engineers build AI-driven systems**, not just how they call APIs.

 ---

 ## 🏁 Final Note

 CodeStatic is **not a tutorial project**.
-It is a **portfolio-grade engineering system** built to reflect real hiring and evaluation standards.
+It is a **portfolio-grade engineering system** aligned with real hiring standards.

 > “This is the kind of project that drives deep technical discussion in interviews.”